dresnite/dresnite/README.md

 <h3 align="center">👋 Hey!
-I'm Abner</h3>
+I'm Dresnite</h3>
 <p align="center">
   <a href="https://twitter.com/dresnite">Twitter</a> •
-  <a href="mailto:abner@hysland.com">abner@hysland.com</a>
+  <a href="mailto:dresnite@hysland.com">abner@hysland.com</a>
 </p>

 ---
 Hi there!
-My name is Abner and I am a software developer.
-I currently work for [Hydreon Corporation](https://hydreon.com/), a Minecraft company, where I contribute to the development of the Lifeboat server.
+I am a software developer, and I currently work for [Hydreon Corporation](https://hydreon.com/), a Minecraft company, where I contribute to the development of the Lifeboat server.
 In addition to my work at Hydreon Corporation, I also run my own Minecraft server company called [Hysland LLC](https://hysland.com).

 PHP is my primary language of choice, but I also have experience with Java and JavaScript.
 I am passionate about using technology to create meaningful projects and am always looking to improve my skills and learn new things.